openhab/openhab-webui/bundles/org.openhab.ui/doc/components/oh-knob.md

 <!-- Note: you can overwrite the definition-provided description and add your own intro/additional sections instead -->
 <!-- DO NOT REMOVE the following comments if you intend to keep the definition-provided description -->
 <!-- GENERATED componentDescription -->
-Knob control, allow to change a number value on a circular track
+Allows to change a number value on a circular track or a rounded slider
 <!-- GENERATED /componentDescription -->

 ## Configuration

+Use the advanced properties to change the appearance from a knob to a rounded slider.

 <!-- DO NOT REMOVE the following comments -->
 <!-- GENERATED props -->